Impostor Syndrome in Employees: How to Recognize and Overcome It

 8. Reconnect Employees With Purpose

-A sense of purpose helps employees see the bigger picture of their work—and their value in it.
-This connection can be a powerful antidote to impostor syndrome.
+A clear sense of purpose helps employees understand the bigger picture of their work and recognize their value.
+This connection supports confidence and reduces feelings of self-doubt.

 How to apply it: